bytedance/g3/doc/dev-setup.md

 ## Rpc Code Generator

-We use capnproto rpc in *g3proxy*:
+We use capnproto rpc to communicate with the running daemon process:
 ```text
 capnproto
 ```